isomerpages/moe-sped-itptoolkit/_pcp-resources/Resources for SPED Schools/Resources for Conducting FEM.md

 </p>
 <hr>
 <h3><strong>Outcome Sequence</strong></h3>
-<p>The <a href="/files/Resources for SPED Schools/Resources for Conducting FEM/outcome_sequence.pdf" rel="noopener noreferrer nofollow" target="_blank">Outcome Sequence</a>,
+<p>The <a href="/files/Resources for SPED Schools/For Conducting FEM/outcome_sequence.pdf" rel="noopener noreferrer nofollow" target="_blank">Outcome Sequence</a>,
 along with the quality of goals checklist, outlines the steps to develop meaningful post-school goals.
 It can be printed as reference during FEM itself.</p>
 <hr>
 <h3><strong>Support Sequence</strong></h3>
-<p>The Support Sequence outlines various modes of support to move the student
+<p>The <a href="/files/Resources for SPED Schools/For Conducting FEM/Support_Sequence.pdf" rel="noopener noreferrer nofollow" target="_blank">Support Sequence</a> outlines
-towards attaining his/her post-school goals.
+various modes of support to move the student towards attaining his/her post-school goals.
 It can be printed as reference during FEM itself.</p>
 <hr>
 <h3><strong>FEM Checklist</strong></h3>
 <p>The <a href="/files/Resources for SPED Schools/Resources for Conducting FEM/Family_Envisioning_Meeting__FEM__Checklist.pdf" rel="noopener noreferrer nofollow" target="_blank">FEM Checklist</a> guides